 Promoting healthy habits, especially when out in public or at work, is more critical in 2020 than ever before.
 But finding the best hand sanitizer may be a challenge as producers cope with increased demand and less than legitimate products hit the market.

-According to the CDC, washing one’s hands is critical.
+According to the CDC, washing one’s hands is critical when it comes to coronavirus prevention.
 If soap and water are unavailable -- and one’s hands are not coated in dirt or another substance -- hand sanitizer may work to help prevent COVID-19 transmission.
 When choosing a product, look for 60% or more alcohol content, suspicious or unproven claims, and remember that washing your hands is always preferable.